zlatanvasovic/hackwork/README.md

 ### Constants

 Hackwork uses constants for paths and settings.
+Constants are always in upper case.

 #### Path constants